 The provisions of this CMM are without prejudice to the right of Members and CNCPs to adopt measures limiting vessels flying their flag and fishing for Trachurus murphyi in the Convention Area to catches less than the limits set out in Table 1.
 In any such case, Members and CNCPs shall notify the Executive Secretary of the measures, when practicable, within 1 month of adoption.
 Upon receipt, the Executive Secretary shall circulate such measures to all Members and CNCPs without delay.

 By 31 December each year a Member or CNCP may transfer to another Member or CNCP all or part of its entitlement to catch up to the limit set out in Table 1, without prejudice to future agreements on the allocation of fishing opportunities, subject to the approval of the receiving Member or CNCP.
-When receiving fishing entitlement by transfer, a Member or CNCP may either allocate it on the basis of domestic legislation or endorse arrangements between owners participating in the transfer.
+When receiving fishing entitlement by transfer, a Member or CNCP may either allocate it domestically or endorse arrangements between owners participating in the transfer.
+Members and CNCPs receiving fishing entitlements by transfer who have consented to a total allowable catch that will apply throughout the range of the fishery resource under Art 20(4)(a)(iii) may pursue those entitlements in the Convention Area and in their areas under their national jurisdiction.
 Before the transferred fishing takes place, the transferring Member or CNCP shall notify the transfer to the Executive Secretary for circulation to Members and CNCPs without delay.

-Members and CNCPs agree, having regard to the advice of the Scientific Committee, that catches of Trachurus murphyi in 2018 throughout the range of the stock should not exceed 576 000 tonnes.
+Members and CNCPs agree, having regard to the advice of the Scientific Committee, that catches of Trachurus murphyi in 2019 throughout the range of the stock should not exceed 591 000 tonnes.